freeCodeCamp/freeCodeCamp/guide/english/voice/index.md

 # Voice
 Speech recognition allows users affected by accessibility difficulties (such as permanent visual impairment or temporary impairment while driving) the ability to navigate content on a website or input text data (such as a form).

-Speech synthesis provides websites the ability to provide information to users by reading text.
+Speech synthesis provides websites the ability to provide information to users by reading the text.

 ## Javascript Web Speech API